allkern/Geebly/README.md

 - `BCPD/BGPD`

 ### CPU
-The CPU is fully implemented, with the exception of `stop` and `halt`, both are emulated as NOPs.
+The CPU is fully implemented, with the exception of `stop`, which is emulated as a NOP.

 Interrupts are partially supported, Vblank (`VBL`) is the only one that's currently implemented, Joypad (`JOYP`), and Timer (`TMI`) interrupts are WIP.